Sevilla beat Independiente del Valle on penalties to win UEFA CONMEBOL Club Challenge

 Simon Hart, Estadio Ramón Sánchez-Pizjuán

-Yet though his was only their third game of pre-season, Sevilla responded, pushing hard for an equaliser against tiring opponents and grabbing it.
-“Sí se puede” – yes we can – was the chant during the shoot-out and once again they could.
+Yet though this was only their third game of pre-season, Sevilla responded, pushing hard for an equaliser against tiring opponents and grabbing it.
+“Sí se puede” – yes we can – was the chant during the shoot-out and, once again, they could.

 UEFA-CONMEBOL fixtures